-Bob Joseph, founder of Indigenous Corporate Training Inc., has provided training on Indigenous relations since 1994.
-As a certified Master Trainer, Bob has assisted both individuals and organizations in building Indigenous relations.
-His Canadian clients include all levels of government, Fortune 500 companies, financial institutions, including the World Bank, small and medium-sized corporate enterprises, and Indigenous Peoples.
+Bob Joseph, founder and President of Indigenous Corporate Training Inc, has provided training on Indigenous relations since 1994.
+He has assisted individuals and organizations in building Indigenous relations.
+His Canadian clients include all levels of Government, Fortune 500 companies, Financial Institutions, including the World Bank, small and medium-sized corporate enterprises, and Aboriginal Peoples.
 He has worked internationally for clients in the United States, Guatemala, Peru, and New Caledonia in the South Pacific.
-In 2006, Bob co-facilitated a worldwide Indigenous Peoples' round table in Switzerland which included participants from the United Nations, Australia, New Zealand, North, Central and South America, Africa, and the Philippines.
+In 2006, Bob facilitated a worldwide Indigenous People’s roundtable in Switzerland which included participants from the United Nations, Australia, New Zealand, North, Central and South America, Africa, and the Philippines.

 Bob has worked as an associate professor at Royal Roads University and has routinely been a guest lecturer at other academic institutions.
 He has an educational background in Business Administration and International Trade and is a certified Master Trainer who in May of 2001 was profiled in an annual feature called, “Training: the New Guard 2001” by the American Society of Training and Development.
 Bob was one of nine trainers selected for the feature from over 70,000 members who come from more than 100 countries and 15,000 organizations.

 Bob is the developer of a multi-layer suite of training courses:

 • Working Effectively with Indigenous Peoples®

 • Creating an Indigenous Engagement Plan - co-authored

 • Working with UNDRIP

 Bob is the author and co-author of books and resources relating to working with Indigenous Peoples, including:

 • 21 Things You May Not Know About the Indian Act

 • Indigenous Relations: Insights, Tips, and Suggestions to Make Reconciliation a Reality - TBR Spring 2019